volkanozsarac/EzGM/README.md

 ***
 ## References
 The references associated with each method are provided as the docstring.
-If you are going to use the code presented herein for any official study, please refer to:
-Volkan Ozsarac, Ricardo Monteiro & Gian Michele Calvi (2021).
+If you are going to use the code presented herein for any official study, please refer to: <br /> Volkan Ozsarac, Ricardo Monteiro & Gian Michele Calvi (2021).
 Probabilistic seismic assessment of reinforced concrete bridges using simulated records, Structure and Infrastructure Engineering, DOI: [10.1080/15732479.2021.1956551](https://doi.org/10.1080/15732479.2021.1956551)
 ***
 ## Potential Improvements